rrchoir/11ty-rrchoir/songs/america_the_beautiful.md

   Jesse Palidofsky and John Morris wrote the last 2 verses about immigrants and working people for the 2020 elections.

-  **Song leaders**: Choose whichever verses are best suited to the ocassion.
+  Song leaders: Choose whichever verses are best suited to the occasion.
 resources:
   - url: https://jessepalidofsky1.bandcamp.com/track/america-the-beautiful
     text: Jesse Palidofsky recording (Bandcamp)